GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 ### The `getScreens()` method

-Now that I know that the current setup with my iPad is a multi-screen one, I can obtain more information about the second screen via the new `Window.getScreens()` method.
+Now that I know that the current setup is multi-screen, I can obtain more information about the second screen using `Window.getScreens()`.
 It returns a promise that resolves with an array of `Screen` objects.
 On my MacBook Air 13 with a connected iPad, this returns an array of two `Screen` objects: